Shapour Bakhtiar: Early life

 Bakhtiar was born on 26 June 1914 in southwestern Iran into a family of Iranian tribal nobility, the family of the paramount chieftains of the then powerful Bakhtiari tribe.
-His father was Mohammad Reza Khan (Sardar-e-Fateh).
-His mother was Naz-Baygom, and both of his parents were Lurs and Bakhtiaris.
+His father, Mohammad Reza Khan (Sardar-e-Fateh), and his mother, Naz-Baygom, were both Lurs and Bakhtiaris.
 Bakhtiar's maternal grandfather, Najaf-Gholi Khan Samsam ol-Saltaneh, had been appointed prime minister twice, in 1912 and 1918.

-Bakhtiar's mother died when he was seven years old.
+Bakhtiar's mother died when he was seven.
 His father was executed by Reza Shah in 1934 while Shapour was studying in Paris.

 Education

 He attended elementary school in Shahr-e Kord and then secondary school, first in Isfahan and later in Beirut, where he received his high school diploma from a French school.
 He attended Beirut University for two years.
 He and his cousin, Teymour Bakhtiar, then went to Paris for additional university education at the Faculty of Law.
 There, he attended the College of Political Science.

-Being a firm opponent of totalitarian rule, he was active in the Spanish Civil War for the Second Spanish Republic against General Francisco Franco's fascism.
-In 1940, he volunteered for the French army– rather than the French Foreign Legion– and fought in the 30th Artillerie Regiment of Orléans.
-According to MEED, Bakhtiar did 18 months' military service.
+Being a firm opponent of totalitarian rule, he was active in the Spanish Civil War for the Second Spanish Republic against General Francisco Franco's fascist Nationalists.
+In 1940, he volunteered for the French army – rather than the French Foreign Legion – and fought in the 30th Artillerie Regiment of Orléans.
+Bakhtiar did 18 months' military service.
 While living in Saint-Nicolas-du-Pélem, he fought with the French Resistance against the German occupation.
 In 1945, he received his PhD in political science as well as degrees in law from the Faculty of Law of Paris and philosophy from the Sorbonne.